zardus/cooldict/README.md

 ## Usage

-See the test code at the bottom of cooldict.py.
+See the test() function in cooldict.py.
 Actual docs will hopefully make it someday.